EduTrack-QU/phase02/README.md

 4.  [x] GPA stats (Highest GPA, Average GPA, Student with GPA less than 2.5 )
 5.  [x] Total number of students in a course
 6.  [ ] Course distribution by grade
-7.  [ ] Average GPA per instructor && Average grade for each instructor
+7.  [ ] Average grade for each instructor
 8.  [x] Dean's List students
 9.  [ ] Peak hours for classes
 10. [ ] Instructor with the most courses taught